Teaching Kids About Charitable Giving Starts at Home

 7. Heather suggested supporting St. Jude Children’s Research Hospital.

 To all of the amazing individuals out there rallying around the phenomenal causes in our communities, and teaching your kids to do the same, I salute you.
-CONGRATULATIONS, and well done for showing our little ones one of life’s greatest gifts to both give and receive.
+CONGRATULATIONS, and well done for showing our little ones one of life’s greatest gifts is to both give and receive.
 It’s called compassion.
 Whether its animals, humans or the planet, it’s not only our responsibility, but a great privilege to be in a position to serve.

-I’d love to hear what you’re doing with your family to instill those values?
+I’d love to hear what you’re doing with your family to instill those values!
 Comment below!